Sunday, 22 December 2024

 137. Bigger & Closer (Not Smaller & Further Away) by David Hockney

 IT WAS with trepidation that I entered the Aviva studio, thinking I was going to see another three-hour show.
 The last time I went, I saw Laurie Anderson.
-As compelling as elements were, it was sprawling in over indulgence and went on far too long.
+While some elements were compelling, the performance was sprawling and indulgent, going on far too long.

 My relief was palpable as I discovered two of the three hours my missus had allotted to this were actually in the bar.
 The last time I saw Hockney in Manchester was his photographic exhibition, that left me a little cold.
 I like to see the artist's hand in the work, so I was even less drawn to this.

-However, despite massive reservations, once I found my perch aloft, I became drawn in and mesmerised.
+However, despite massive reservations, once I found my viewing platform, it drew me in and I became mesmerised.
 Aviva for once made perfect sense as its vast space became awash with a vibrancy that was both colourful and high spirited.
-I couldn't help but do a bit of people spotting as my eyes scanned the dominant spaces and saw miniature people sat to attention, laid back with their phones, lent against walls, sprawled out on the floor, and knelt down playfully.
+I couldn't help but observe the people below as my eyes scanned the dominant spaces and saw miniature people sat to attention, laid back with their phones, lent against walls, sprawled out on the floor, and knelt down playfully.
 It very much had a festival flavour.

 Lightroom's masterstroke is having Hockney's distinctively northern voice making pithy comments to guide us through his work with a sense of great purpose.
 An advantage he has over Van Gogh for sure is this artistic control.
 Artist Chanje Kunda noted that this gave the work an African flavour by evoking oratory art traditions perfected by the elders and passed down through generations.
 It certainly gives the exhibition its sense of reverence that means there's no casual banter, allowing the spoken word and image to coalesce.
 Prompting us to ask, 'are we seeing the work through Hockney's eyes or our own?'
 Probably our own.
 That said, the method helps us reach a better level of understanding his work without scrunching our faces in brain ache.

-I have my reservations about future installations working as well, but the three-year effort to realize this blockbuster art show needs commending.
+I have my reservations about future installations working as well, but the three-year effort to realise this blockbuster art show needs commending.
 A blockbuster art show in Manchester.
 That's a first.

 Wednesday, 11 December 2024